KILTprotocol/spec-ext-credential-api/readme.md

 The communication channel isn't required to provide non-repudiation.
 In order for the user to store a proof of the agreed upon terms, the issuer MUST sign the `SubmitTerms` object.
 The attached proof MUST follow the [VC Data Integrity specification](https://www.w3.org/TR/vc-data-integrity/#proofs).
+Both the dApp and extension should support the following cryptographic suite: `sr25519-jcs-2023`, `eddsa-jcs-2022` and `ES256K-jcs-2023`.
+If the extension or dApp receives a proof with an unsupported cryptographic suite, they MUST respond with a [rejection message](#rejections) with name `unknown-cryptographic-suite`.
 The extension SHOULD store the signed `SubmitTerms` object in case it is needed for later dispute resolution.

 DApp and extension MAY start verification workflows before this event.